The Iranian Missile Threat

 However, there is another side to Iran' s missile programs, and to the perceptions and strategic considerations that drive them – what the British strategist Liddell Basil-Hart called the "other side of the hill."
 Seen from an Iranian perspective, Iran is responding to proven threats from its neighbors and the U.S., and its inability to properly modernize its military forces since 1980.

 Iran provoked the hostage crisis with the U.S. in 1979, but this crisis was a reaction in part to the Anglo-American coup that brought the Shah back to power in 1953.
-It also led to a broad cutoff in U.S. and European arms transfers that has continued ever since ever since 1980, and left Iran heavily dependent on aircraft, surface-to-air missiles, armor, and ships that were developed in the 1960s and 1970s.
+It also led to a broad cutoff in U.S. and European arms transfers that has continued ever since 1980, and left Iran heavily dependent on aircraft, surface-to-air missiles, armor, and ships that were developed in the 1960s and 1970s.

 The hostage crisis was also casualty free.
-The Iran-Iran War was not.
+The Iran-Iraq War was not.
 Iraq invaded Iran that same year, and Iraq's Arab neighbors, Europe, and the U.S. then backed Iraq once the Iraqi invasion collapsed after Iran's successful creation of a massive mix of conventional and "revolutionary" military forces in the first two years of the eight year-long Iran-Iraq War.
 Iraq ultimately recovered, however, and the war crippled Iran's economy, and produced estimates of up to 1,000,000 casualties and 500,000 dead – although the number of the casualties on each side is highly questionable.

 The Iran-Iraq War also exposed a very real Iraqi nuclear, chemical, and biological threat, and Iraq triggered a missile war against Iran's cities.
 This led to Iran creating its own missile forces, and the revival of the Iran chemical warfare and nuclear programs that Khomeini had cancelled.